openshift-cs/rosaworkshop/OSD4/7-confsecenv.md

     value: OSTOY_MICROSERVICE_SVC
 ```

+You may have to do a 'ctrl+f' to find them.
+Search for the three names above.

 The last one, `MICROSERVICE_NAME` is used for the intra-cluster communications between pods for this application.
 The application looks for this environment variable to know how to access the microservice in order to get the colors.